-- [25] The Respondent began their presentation with a description of the subject, and noted influence adjustments had been made for major exposure and being a corner lot. - [26] The Respondent reviewed the principles of property valuation methodology, particularly that for a land-only property the direct comparison approach to value is used, and that market value is the amount that would be paid for a property on the open market by a willing buyer to a willing seller. - [27] The Respondent provided a critique of the Complainant's sales and listings comparables, stating that the Complainant's comparables themselves are very low and are under assessed. - [28] Along with this overall critique, the Respondent provided the following: - i.
-Sale #1 3310 50 Ave This property is the site of the Cambridge Hotel, which is assessed using the income approach to value.
+- [22] The Respondent began their presentation with a description of the subject and noted that no influence adjustments had been made. - [23] The Respondent reviewed the principles of property valuation methodology, particularly that for a land-only property the direct comparison approach to value is used, and that market value is the amount that would be paid for a property on the open market by a willing buyer to a willing seller. - [24] The Respondent provided a critique of the Complainant's sales and listings comparables.
+Their greatest criticism was that the majority of the comparables provided are located in areas of the City which have lower sales values than where the subject is located.
+This argument is supported by the location base rates that are applied in the calculation of C4 land.
+They show that properties located in the Gaetz South and Westerner areas have significantly higher base rates than properties located in the 67 West and Gaetz North areas.
+Specifically, the base rates are as follows for C4 land: 67 West 920,000, Gaetz North 820,000, Gaetz South 1,220,000, and Westerner 1,220,000.
+They also stated that the Complainant's comparables themselves are very low and are under assessed. - [25] Along with this overall critique, the Respondent provided the following: - i.
+Sale #1 This property is the site of the Cambridge Hotel, which is assessed using the income approach to value.
 It is not appropriate to take the total assessment of a property and divide it by the number of acres to calculate what the assessment per acre is.
 This ignores the value of the improvements. - ii.
-Sale #2 7414 50 Ave The City found that this sale was not reliable due to a number of issues: the required cleanup of contaminants on site; the withholding of information regarding the cleanup, including the costs thereof; and the Request for Information (RFI), which indicated a large cost for the cleanup, but without estimated costs.
+Sale #2 The City found that this sale was not reliable due to a number of issues: the required cleanup of contaminants on site; the withholding of information regarding the cleanup, including the costs thereof; and the Request for Information (RFI), which indicated a large cost for the cleanup, but without estimated costs.
 As well, given that the price per acre of the sale, being less than 1/3 of other similar properties, makes Sale #2 an outlier and not reliable for valuing other properties. - iii.
-Sale #3 4960 81 Street Similar to Sale #1, this property is the site of a vacant furniture store, which is assessed using the income approach to value. - iv.
-Sale #4 7899 50 Ave Similar to Sale #1, this property is the site of a rental outlet facility, which has a tenant whose lease doesn't expire till December 2024, and which is assessed using the income approach to value. - v.
-Sale #5 6845 66 Street Proper adjustments would have to be made before this property could be considered to be similar to the subject.
-Particularly, the higher valued area (67 West area) compared with the subject (Gaetz North area) would have to adjusted.
-However, Sale #5 has only a minor exposure of 20% compared with the subject's adjustments at 50%.
+Sale #3 Similar to Sale #1, this property is the site of a vacant furniture store, which is assessed using the income approach to value. - iv.
+Sale #4 Similar to Sale #1, this property is the site of a rental outlet facility, which has a tenant whose lease doesn't expire till December 2024, and which is assessed using the income approach to value. - v.
+Sale #5 Proper adjustments would have to be made before this property could be considered to be similar to the subject.
+Particularly, the lower valued area (67 West area) compared with the subject (Gaetz South area) would have to adjusted.
+Sale #5 has a minor exposure of 20% compared with the subject's adjustments of 0%, and a diminishing return adjustment of -20% (subject -10%).
 With these adjustments taken into account, Sale #5 would be a good comparable.